8 March 2021 - WOMEESA and GSA Wikipedia Edit-a-thon

 18 April 2021 - ACT Division at the Canberra and Region Heritage Festival

 Details: During the 2021 ACT Heritage Festival in April, the GSA ACT Division will have a pop-up booth on Federation Mall near Parliament House to highlight the new ACT Fossil Emblem chosen last year by popular vote.
 The ACT Fossil Emblem is an early Silurian trilobite, Batocara michelli (425 Ma), obtained from a foundation drill core during the 1960s construction of the Treasury Building near the Australian National Library in the Parliamentary Triangle.
-The drill core is now part of Commonwealth Paleontological Collection held at Geoscience Australia.
-The GSA event will have an activity where kids can paint their own plaster cast trilobite as a momento.
-During the World Heritage Day event there will also be walking tours along the nearby heritage-listed State Circle road cutting that features a spectacular structural unconformity between rock sequencies of the Benambran and Tabbeabberan Tectonic Cycles.
+The drill core is now part of Commonwealth Palaeontological Collection held at Geoscience Australia.
+The GSA event will have an activity where kids can paint their own plaster cast trilobite as a memento.
+During the World Heritage Day event there will also be walking tours along the nearby heritage-listed State Circle road cutting that features a spectacular angular unconformity between rock sequences of the Benambran and Tabberabberan Tectonic Cycles.

 Time: 10.00am - 4.40pm